 20. All duty lawyers and duty lawyer supervisors are required to wear badges supplied by the Initial Criminal Legal Services unit to identify them as duty lawyers while providing duty lawyer services at the court.
-Badges should be collected from and returned to duty lawyer supervisor, the Legal Aid Office at the court or, on Saturdays and public holidays, the court taker at the beginning and end of each session.
+At the beginning and end of each sessions badges should be collected from and returned to the duty lawyer supervisor, the Legal Aid Office at the court or, on Saturdays and public holidays, the court taker at the beginning and end of each session.